Fall in Love with Comfort Foods ... Again!

 - 1 large Hubbard or Acorn Squash, peeled and diced into 1/2 inch cubes

-This classic German recipe has been handed down from generations to generations.
-This easy recipe is a simple pleasure.
+This classic German recipe has been handed down from generation to generation.
+It's a timeless and simple pleasure for sure!

 Cornish Game Hens 2-Ways